Thurs. May 2. 2013 Day 16 El Burgo to Sos del Rey Catolico.

 Sos is a medieval, walled village quite unlike Calatañazor which we had visited the day before.

 Both are ancient, both sit atop hills but in Calatañazor the houses are made of clay and rough stone with exposed beams and we passed under crooked wooden arcades; in Sos the houses are taller, more imposing and of solid stone; the wooden doorways are sturdy and protective.
-Sos’s pedigree is more noble, too, being the birthplace of Fernando/ Ferdinand II of Aragón, (1452-1516), husband of Spain’s most famous queen, Isabel (together the formidable couple are known as Los reyes católicos/ the Catholic Monarchs).
+Sos’s pedigree is more noble, too, being the birthplace of Fernando/ Ferdinand II of Aragón, (1452-1516), husband of Spain’s most famous queen, Isabella (together the formidable couple are known as Los reyes católicos/ the Catholic Monarchs).

 We had stayed in Sos back in 1978 and remembered fondly its maze of narrow, twisting cobbled streets and the solid stone houses and mansions with flowers and plants trailing from their balconies.